Lemon balm

-The leaves are used as a herb, in teas and also as a flavouring.
-The plant is used to attract bees for honey production.
-It is grown as an ornamental plant and for its oil (to use in perfumery).
-Lemon balm has been cultivated at least since the 16th century.
+The name Melissa officinalis comes from the Greek word for "honey bee," due to the plant's bee-attracting flowers, and the Latin officinalis, referring to its traditional use in apothecaries.
+It has been cultivated (and used to attract honey bees) since at least the 16th century.
+Lemon balm grows vigorously from seed or vegetative fragments in temperate zones, with key producers like Hungary, Egypt, and Italy cultivating various cultivars for hand-harvested leaves and low-yield essential oil, notably in Ireland.
+Lemon balm is used in Carmelite Water, as an ornamental plant, in perfumes and toothpaste, as a raw or cooked herb in various foods and teas, and is valued for its bee-attracting properties and aromatic essential oils.

 Description

-Lemon balm (Melissa officinalis) is a perennial herbaceous plant in the mint family Lamiaceae, and native to south-central Europe, the Mediterranean Basin, Iran, and Central Asia, but now naturalized in the Americas and elsewhere.
-The second name, officinalis (Latin, 'of the shop'), originates from the use of the herb by apothecaries, who sold herbal remedies directly to their customers.
+Lemon balm (Melissa officinalis) is a perennial herbaceous plant in the mint family, Lamiaceae.

 Lemon balm plants grow bushy and upright to a maximum height of 100 cm.
 The heart-shaped leaves are 2–8 cm long, and have a rough, veined surface.
 They are soft and hairy with scalloped edges, and have a mild lemon scent.
 During summer, small white or pale pink flowers appear.
 The plants live for ten years; the crop plant is replaced after five years to allow the ground to rejuvenate.